jonfryd/tifoon/README.md

 This configuration Results in TCP, UDP and SCTP ports 20 to 25, TCP port 153, TCP ports 400-450, UDP ports 900 to 999 and SCTP port 20 being scanned on the target hosts "rasputin.mylan" and 192.168.0.2.
 The supported protocol prefixes are:

-- TCP: "T" and "TCP"
+- "T" and "TCP" (TCP)
-- UDP: "U" and "UDP"
+- "U" and "UDP" (UDP)
-- SCTP: "S" and "SCTP"
+- "S" and "SCTP" (SCTP)
-- ALL: "A" and "ALL" (implies TCP, UDP and SCTP protocols being scanned)
+- "A" and "ALL" (implies all protocols will be scanned on the specified ports, i.e. TCP, UDP and SCTP)

 If a hostname (and not a IPv4 address) is provided for any host, the IPv4 address is resolved on startup by DNS lookup on startup (resolution is final and not redone on consecutive scan).